guilamu/gf-chained-select-enhancer/README.md

 1. **Auto-select**: Automatically selects an option when it's the only choice available.
 2. **Hide Columns**: Allows hiding specific columns in the chained select field.
 3. **Full Width**: Makes vertical chained selects full width.
+4. **CSV Export**: Export your chained select field choices to CSV format directly from the field settings.

 ## Prerequisites